… continued from the Table of Contents

 Now, six years later, with more books read and essays written, and with multiple grandchildren and advancing age, I think it’s time to distill the essence of my own views.
 (However, I won’t provide their supporting arguments, as those can be found elsewhere in my writings.)
 Of course, I can never read, write and think enough, as I don’t have unlimited time.
 But if I don’t do this now I probably never will.

 And there’s more.
 Our galaxy contains more than 100 billion stars and there are more than 100 billion galaxies in the universe.
-All this in a universe that is almost 100 billion light year across and almost 14 billion years old.
-And there may be an infinite number of universes or the many worlds interpretation of quantum mechanics may be true or we may be living in a computer simulation.
+All this in a universe that is almost 100 billion light-years across and almost 14 billion years old.
+And there may be an infinite number of universes or the many-worlds interpretation of quantum mechanics may be true or we may be living in a computer simulation.
 Needless to say, all of this is largely incomprehensible to us.

 Against this immense backdrop of speed, space, time and mystery shouldn’t we be humbled by our limitations and apparent insignificance?
 Who, other than the ignorant or delusional, would claim to know much of ultimate truth?
-I make no such claim; no one should.
-Like all others I am fallible, and my answers are, at best, applicable only to a certain time, place, perspective, and person.
+I make no such claim.
+Like all others I am fallible, and my answers are, at best, applicable only to a certain time, place, and perspective.
 Ultimately they are mine alone.

 Still, as a species, we are less ignorant than we once were and all humans share an evolutionary history and a human genome—we are similar as well as different.
-Perhaps then my conclusions aren’t worthless and may be relevant to others.
+Perhaps then my conclusions are at least partially relevant to others.
 In this spirit, I offer the following words hoping they provide comfort in what is, at times, a mercilessly cruel world.
 I also hope there’s some truth in them.